rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 If you are considering becoming one of our Coaching Companies, this guide will help you figure out what this role entails.

+<strong>Note: we're currently getting ready for the next edition of RGSoC, so we don't yet have a timeline or application guidelines for 2019.
+We'll share more information as soon as possible.</strong>

 <h2>Coaching Company Guide</h2>

 * <a href="#q3">What does a Coaching Company do?</a>